learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 ## Exercise 2

-#### Jim has more money than Bob.
-If Jim gave Bob 20 dollars , they would have the same amount.
-While if Bob gave Jim 22 dollars, Jim would then have twice as much as Bob.
+Jim has more money than Bob.
+If Jim gave Bob 20 dollars, they would have the same amount.
+If Bob gave Jim 22 dollars, however, Jim would then have twice as much as Bob.

-#### How much does each one actually have?
+How much does each one actually have?

-## Solution
+### Solution
 > Let x be the amount of money that Jim has and y be the amount that Bob has.